 QR1.6.3 A Paradigm Shift

-The philosopher Kuhn distinguished routine science that changes theories, from paradigm shifts that change their foundations.
-The axioms a theory is built on are its foundations, just as a house has foundations.
-Changing foundations isn’t routine because it is difficult, so Kuhn argued that science involves long periods of evolutionary theory development, interspersed with occasional revolutionary paradigm shifts (Kuhn, 1970).
+The philosopher Kuhn distinguished routine science that changes theories, from paradigm shifts that change their foundations, where the axioms a theory is built on are its foundations.
+Changing foundations is difficult so Kuhn argued that science involves long periods of routine theory changes interspersed with occasional revolutionary paradigm shifts (Kuhn, 1970).

 For example, Euclid’s assumption that parallel lines can’t converge was accepted for two thousand years, until it was realized that on curved surfaces like the earth, parallel longitudes do converge (at the poles).
 Changing that axiom gave hyper-geometries that work on curved surfaces, and made Euclid’s geometry the special case of a flat surface.
 Einstein’s relativity was another paradigm shift that included its predecessor, Newton’s mechanics, as a special case.
-Clearly, science sometimes needs to change its foundations to advance.
+Science sometimes has to change its foundations to advance.

 What then are good theory foundations?
 Chaitin argued that good axioms support more than one fact (Chaitin, 2006), based on Gödel’s proof that all theories are incomplete (Gödel, 1962).
-Good theories then use a few axioms to predict many facts.
-Ignoring this criterion by adding new axioms for every new fact gives stagnation, just as putting a shack on every new plot of land gives a shanty town not a city of skyscrapers.
-That a theory is stagnating then indicates that a paradigm shift is needed.
+Good theories use a few axioms to predict many facts.
+Ignoring this criterion by adding new axioms for every new fact increases size not success, just as putting a shack on every new plot of land gives a shanty town not a city of skyscrapers.
+That a theory isn’t increasing knowledge is a sign that it needs a paradigm shift.

 It is increasingly obvious that particle physics today is stagnating, as: